 Healthier, super moist, honey sweetened chocolate zucchini cake with a special and simple ganache made out of coconut oil, cocoa powder, Greek yogurt and honey!

 I’m totally new to the world of zucchini in baked goods.
-I can do carrot cake because the carrots are hidden, but I was nervous about this one.
-But it worked out!
-It was awesome and I can’t wait to try other zucchini recipes.
-Especially those with chocolate. ;)
+I can do carrot cake (like this whole wheat carrot cake) because the carrots are hidden, but I was nervous about this one.

 So much better, isn’t it?!
 And oh oh oh!
 This ganache… it’s not really ganache.
 Ganache = chocolate + cream.
 This is cocoa powder, honey, coconut oil, and Greek yogurt.
 Yeah! :D It sets like normal ganache, but you should keep it in the fridge because of the yogurt.
 And it honestly tastes just like real ganache.